WRITTEN IN 2014***************************************

 I didn't lose her.
 She is here and she is a giant piece of my heart that breathes and walks around on this earth.
 I see God doing so much in and through her.
 Her arrival is pretty funny... but I will save that for an actual post.
 She entered this world 6.4 lbs with a set of lungs that were only quieted if I would sing psalms to her.

 Its funny to me how much she looks like the twins.
 I think that genetic party was a gift from God to her grandmother (my mom), she was so surprised by the twins being red heads that she would make jokes that the specialist doctor switched our embryos with some other peoples.
-Well God made it known to all that Hedge and I are masters at making gingers with brown eyes.
-We are clearly born in America though because we have a little bit of everything in the sibling clan.
+Well God made it known to all that JR and I are masters at making gingers with brown eyes.